-How much can you get from the payments?
+How much money will I get from the stimulus check?

 Can young adults receive the $1,200 payment?